Warzone 2 star Aydan whacked with lengthy Twitch ban for 'sexually explicit conduct'

 As for what it was about, Aydan explained: “Honestly, I’m not 100 percent sure.
 I wasn’t really provided any context or clip for reference, so I’m just left here thinking, lol,” suggesting he hasn’t got the slightest clue, at this stage.

 Twitch has often suspended streamers without providing a reason to the stars when they are first struck with the ban.
-This sounds like one of those situations.
+This sounds like one of those situations, and he’ll almost certainly seek clarification.

+There’s also a chance he might appeal the ban if he feels it was unjustified, which seems likely based on his comments.

+Before the ban was imposed, Aydan recently played in the $25,000 Sadie Hawkins Warzone 2 event.
+Not even his viewers know what he said or did that could have led to the ban.
+Clips have yet to surface, too.